s-Mendybayev/SISO-OFDM-Channel-Equalization/README.md

 Use termProjectOFDM.m code to simulate the system model.

-LMSeq and RLSeq present LMS and RLS equalization schemes.
+LMSeq.m and RLSeq.m present LMS and RLS equalization schemes.

 The rest of the files are simulation results represented in project report, which can be plotted using figures.m